quangkieu/starterupper/README.md

 # What Starter Upper does not do

 Starter Upper does not install software.
-Use package managers such as Chocolatey, Homebrew, apt-get, yum, or pacman for their respective OS to install Git and graphical frontends such as Git Extensions.
+Use package managers such as Chocolatey, Homebrew, apt-get, yum, or pacman for your respective OS to install Git and graphical frontends such as Git Extensions.

+# How to contribute

+Clone this repository.
+Then, in a terminal, do:

+    ./gradlew build